iamnaveenpaul/website/_posts/2019-11-22-useful-git-commands-for-everyday-use.md

 git bisect bad
 ```

-Git alias
+**Git alias**

 Consider using git alias if there are commands which you use a lot.
-You can just type git st for making alias for git
+You can just type `git st` for making alias for `git status`:
-status:

 `git config — global alias.st status`

-You can learn some aliases from thoughtbot and mathiasbynens.
-The configurations here are stored in .gitconfig file.
+You can learn some aliases from [thoughtbot](https://github.com/thoughtbot/dotfiles/blob/master/gitconfig) and [mathiasbynens](https://github.com/mathiasbynens/dotfiles/blob/master/.gitconfig).
+The configurations here are stored in `.gitconfig` file.

 **GUI clients**

 It’s cool and faster for doing things in command line.
 To view branches and commits however it’s more comfortable and visualizing to use a GUI client.
-There are list of all GUI clients here, I basically use SourceTree.
+There are list of all GUI clients [here](https://git-scm.com/download/gui/mac), I basically use [SourceTree](https://www.sourcetreeapp.com/).

 Check before you commit